oomol-lab/pdf-craft/README.md

 ### Inline LaTeX

 The `inline_latex` parameter (EPUB only, default: `True`) controls whether to preserve inline LaTeX expressions in the output.
 When enabled, inline mathematical formulas are preserved as LaTeX code, which can be rendered by compatible EPUB readers.

+### Table of Contents Detection

+The `toc_assumed` parameter controls whether pdf-craft should assume the PDF contains a table of contents page:

+- When `True` (default for EPUB): pdf-craft attempts to locate and extract the table of contents from within the PDF, using it to build the document structure
+- When `False` (default for Markdown): pdf-craft generates the table of contents based on document headings only

+For books with a dedicated table of contents section, setting `toc_assumed=True` typically produces better chapter organization.

 ### Custom PDF Handler